Discover picturesque Croatia islands while island hopping

 The Croatian island of Hvar

 Lavender, olive groves and vineyards - that's what makes Hvar so attractive.
-And of course the products that are made from it.
-The city of Hvar is also worth seeing.
+In addition, of course, there are the products that are made from it.
+The town of Hvar is also worth seeing.
 This can be reached by ferry from Split.
-Attractions worth visiting include the fortress, the cathedral, the city theater and the Franciscan monastery.
-Not to forget the restaurants in the city, where you can try typical fish dishes.
+Attractions that are worth a visit include the fortress, the cathedral, the city theater and the Franciscan monastery.
+Not to forget the restaurants in the city where you can taste typical fish dishes.
+You should definitely enjoy them.

 Komiza - island hopping to the Croatian island of Vis